-IN WITNESS WHEREOF, Underwriters have caused these presents to be duly executed on their behalf by the undersigned through the duly authorized representatives of \\\\\ in the following respective percentages: \\\\\ Respectfully submitted this \\\\\ day of \\\\\\, \\\\\.
-BY: Law Firm Ву: Attorneys names Attorneys In Fact for Underwriters Respectfully submitted, BY: Insurer A. By: \\\\\ Insurer A's representative Title BY: Insurer B. Ву: Insurer B's representative Title BY: Insurer C. By: Insurer C's representative Title
+IN WITNESS WHEREOF, Underwriters have caused these presents to be duly executed on their behalf by the undersigned through the duly authorized representatives of in the following respective percentages: Respectfully submitted this day of , .
+BY: Law Firm Ву: Attorneys names Attorneys In Fact for Underwriters Respectfully submitted, BY: Insurer A. By: Insurer A's representative Title BY: Insurer B. Ву: Insurer B's representative Title BY: Insurer C. By: Insurer C's representative Title

 PLAINTIFF

 VS. CIVIL ACTION NO.

 DEFENDANT

-CLAIM OF OWNER, FRCP SUF PLEMENTAL RULE C(6)
+CLAIM OF OWNER, FRCP SUP PPLEMENTAL RULE C(6)

-, and makes claim to engines, equipment and furnishings, as the t was at the time the complaint was filed, of the vessel and no other person is the
+engines, equipment and furnishings, as t the, her tackle, hey are arrested at the instance of twas at the time the complaint was filed, of the vessel and no other person is the

 Respectfully submitted,

 [Owner]

 By

-STATE OF Attorney for Claimant
+OTATE OF Attorney for Claimant

+STATE OFCOUNTY OF

 , being duly sworn, deposes and says:

-I am the of the claimar I have read the Claim of Owner and know the comy own knowledge, except as to matters the belief, and as to those matters, I believe them to erein stated to be upon information and
+I am the of the claimar I have read the Claim of Owner and know the omy own knowledge, except as to matters the belief, and as to those matters, I believe them erein stated to be upon information and

 [Name]

-Subscribed and sworn to before me this , day of, 20
+Subscribed and sworn to before me this day of, 20

 My Commission Expires: Notary Public

 •